-The Group remained committed in upholding our reputation as a premium real estate group with a diversified portfolio of hospitality, retail, commercial and residential assets globally.
-Effort to strengthen the recurring income base through better rental yields and occupancy rates of the properties will remain a top objective.
+The Group remains committed to upholding our reputation as a premium real estate group with a diversified portfolio of hospitality, retail, commercial and residential assets globally.

+Our efforts to strengthen our recurring income base through better rental yields and occupancy rates of our properties will remain a top objective, as will conserving our liquidity while maintaining a stable balance sheet and cash position.